 International entry status: Entry is partially open for citizens and permanent residents of Portugal

 Conditions of entry:

-The information above was last checked on 28/07/2021.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your coach from Lisbon to Madrid before travelling.
+The information above was last checked on 19/05/2022.
+Remember to review the latest COVID-19 travel safety regulations for your coach between Lisbon and Madrid as this information can change.

-The restriction level for your return coach to Lisbon, Portugal from Madrid is: Partially open.
+The current restriction level for your return trip by coach from Madrid to Lisbon is: Partially open

 The government of Portugal has imposed these measures to reduce the spread of COVID-19: